-Students must take Psy 5318: Introduction to Clinical Psychology and at least one other Psychotherapy/interventions course.
+Students must take Psy 5318: Introduction to Clinical Psychology, Psy 5312: Introduction to Child and Adolescent Psychological Treatment, and at least one other Psychotherapy/interventions course.
 Currently, Psy 5333: Cognitive Behavior Therapy, and Psy 5377: Behavioral Medicine are offered in our curriculum.
 Students must also take an additional course chosen from either the assessment or Psychotherapy/interventions alternatives.
 Courses are described below.
 Students must complete the Assessment, Psychotherapy and other Intervention courses with a grade of B- or better before graduation.